Snakes in Chinese mythology: Real and legendary

 Some reports of fantastic snakes may belong more properly to the field of cryptozoology, legend, or folktale, rather than mythology or religion.

 An example of this, is the "sudden striker" snake of Sunzi's Art of War that was supposed to be able to fight with both head and tail, and was used as a simile for how a general who is expert at military deployment does so.
 The Sudden Striker snake supposedly lived on "Mount Ch'ang": (Roger T. Ames believes this to have been Mount Heng, but written with a different character to avoid a naming taboo on the given name of Han Wendi).

 Other snake-like or reptilian creatures

-Other members often certain types of Chinese dragon are considered especially snake-like, such as the Teng, which is sometimes known as the "flying snake-dragon".
+Other members of certain types of Chinese dragon are considered especially snake-like, such as the Teng, which is sometimes known as the "flying snake-dragon".
 Some reptilians are not at all snake-like, such as the Ao.